 Washington Capitals defenceman Mike Green talked, this week, about the distractions of playing out of doors at the NHL’s New Year’s Day Winter Classic.
-He wasn’t worried about sun or winds or snows.
+He said he wasn’t worried about sun or winds or snows.
 “Once you’re in the game,” he told Stephen Whyno from The Canadian Press, “everything’s instinct and whatnot.”

 Washington captain Alex Ovechkin?
 Also no concerned.
 “I just don’t think about what I’m gonna do out there.
 We’re gonna skate on the ice and then we’re gonna go to the locker-room.”

-His Excellency the Right Honourable David Johnston, Governor General of Canada (and a distinguished hockey player in his own right, announced today 95 new appointments to the Order of Canada this week, and hockey names were among them, including the former Bruin and Red Wing Sheldon Kennedy and broadcaster Bob Cole.
+His Excellency the Right Honourable David Johnston, Governor General of Canada (and a distinguished hockey player in his own right), announced today 95 new appointments to the Order of Canada this week, and hockey names were among them, including the former Bruin and Red Wing Sheldon Kennedy and broadcaster Bob Cole.

 Kennedy’s citation lauds his, quote, courageous leadership in raising awareness of childhood sexual abuse and his continued efforts to prevent abuse in schools, sports and communities.

 For enhancing the hockey experience for generations of Canadians with his analysis and spirited announcing as one of Canada’s most iconic voices in sports broadcasting.

 “I can’t tell you how happy I am today,” he told Six Seixeiro and Stephen Brunt at Sportsnet.
 “All I’ve done is tried my best at my job, and enjoyed what my job is.”

 Other appointees included Mark Carney, erstwhile goaltender for the Oxford University Ice Hockey Club, and hockey biographer Charles Foran, author of Extraordinary Canadians: Maurice Richard (2011).